AmarVLSI/Amar-VSD/docs/Day1.md

 ```

-_Snapshot of the waves from the above simulation in gtkwave:_
+_Snapshot of the waves from the above simulation in Simvision(Cadence):_
 ![D1_lab1_2input_nclaunch_simvision](/docs/images/D1_lab1_2input_mux_simvision.png)
 <br />
 <br />

-## 1.2 Lab: Synthesis of RTL design using Yosys with sky130 library as target
+## 1.2 Lab: Synthesis of RTL design using Genus(Cadence) with sky130 library as target
-In this lab, we will perform gate-level synthesis of the example RTL design simulated in the previous session using Yosys and sky130 as the target library.
+In this lab, we will perform gate-level synthesis of the example RTL design simulated in the previous session using Genus and sky130 as the target library.
 <br />

 ```